- Four-year Process Skills Development Programme (explicit teaching of the Science Process Skills)

 - Science Trails within the school compound from P3 to P6

-- Enrichment Programmes (Optional) conducted outside school hours to support the curriculum and to inculcate creativity, Joy of Learning and Entrepreneurial Dare:
+- Enrichment Programmes conducted within school hours to support the curriculum and to inculcate effective communication, creativity, Joy of Learning and Entrepreneurial Dare:

 - Weekly Science Supplementary / Remedial Lessons